programonauta/k-means/README.md

 The points are read from input.txt file, where each line must have one point with x and y values separated by spaces.

-In this version, the number of centroid is hardcoded in two, and the first two centroids are not randomly chosen, but the first two.
+In this version, the number of centroid is hardcoded in four